medelfor/surreal-docs-documentation/surdocs/docs/basics/quickstart.md

 root directory[1] of your Unreal Engine project.

 ``attention
-We strongly discourage usage of `git bash` terminal as it does not support several features vital for Surreal Docs to operate correctly.
+We strongly discourage usage of `git bash` terminal as it does not support several features vital for Surreal Docs in order to operate correctly.
 ``

 When done, please run the following command in your console: